-The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001 and Australian Accounting Standards.
-The financial report was authorised for issue in accordance with a resolution of the Directors on 10 August 2011.
+The financial report is a general purpose financial report, for a for profit entity, which has been prepared in accordance with the requirements of the Corporations Act 2001 and Australian Accounting Standards.
+The financial report was authorised for issue in accordance with a resolution of the Directors on 8 August 2012.

 The financial report has also been prepared on a historical cost basis, except for derivative financial instruments, which have been measured at fair value.
 The financial report is presented in Australian dollars and all values are rounded to the nearest thousand dollars (\$'000) unless otherwise stated, under the option available to the Company under ASIC Class Order 98/0100.
 The Company is an entity to which the Class Order applies.